OA57: What Football Can Teach Us About Jury Nullification, Antitrust, and Donald Trump – Part 1

 Direct Download

-Finally, we end with a brand new Thomas Takes the Bar Exam question #13 regarding hearsay.
-Remember that TTTBE issues a new question every Friday, followed by the answer on next Tuesday’s show.
-Don’t forget to play along by following our Twitter feed (@Openargs) and/or our Facebook Page and quoting the Tweet or Facebook Post that announces this episode along with your guess and reason(s)!
+Finally, we end with the answer to Thomas Take the Bar Exam Question #37 regarding installment contracts.
+And don’t forget to play along by following our Twitter feed (@Openargs) and/or our Facebook Page and quoting the Tweet or Facebook Post that announces this episode along with your guess and reason(s)!

 Show Notes & Links